Ramsay Hunt syndrome

 Exams and Tests

-A doctor will usually diagnose Ramsay Hunt Syndrome by looking for signs of weakness in the face and a blister-like rash.
+A health care provider will usually diagnose Ramsay Hunt Syndrome by looking for signs of weakness in the face and a blister-like rash.

 Tests may include: